swingley/san-diego-neighborhoods/README.md

 ~~It'd be nice to add geolocation along with some point-in-polygon to tell people which neighborhood they're in.
 I might get to it.
 I might not.~~

-I got to it after noticing that Leaflet provides a simple way to do this](http://leafletjs.com/reference.html#map-locate).
+I got to it after noticing that [Leaflet provides a simple way to do this](http://leafletjs.com/reference.html#map-locate).
 Guess all that's left is to refactor and clean up.